 Did you know that a pig as young as 3 or 4 months can breed, they can have up to 12 piglets per litter every 4 months?
 So you've seen the parents?
 How old are they really?!
 Did you know that pigs can grow until they are 4 - 5 years old?
 Have you seen a picture of a live 5 year old "teacup" pig?!
 Why not?
 Because they usually die of health problems from being starved to stay small!
 Would you starve your dog to keep it small?
 How about your child?
 If you overfed your child, would they get bigger than they are meant to be?
 No, just fatter!
 Then why would you believe that "overfeeding your pet pig would make it into a giant pig?
 You can make a pig fat but you can't control it's genetic structure by feeding it too much as these breeders would have you believe!
 Do you think 1/4 cup of food is adequate for any pig, no matter how tiny?
 Would you feed your human baby just a 1/4 bottle of milk because that's all a tiny human would need?
 Then why would you believe a breeder telling you that overfeeding your pig would make it into a regular potbelly pig?

 All animals, including humans can be stunted by starvation alone!

 READ AS MANY STORIES AND ARTICLES AS YOU CAN BELOW AND BELIEVE IT FOR YOURSELF!

 Please don't breed or buy when thousands of unwanted pigs have to die!

-Contact a rescue near you and adopt!
+If you can love a 90 - 200 lb potbelly pig, please contact a rescue near you and adopt!
 Thank you for doing your research!

 Did you know the second most common reason people say they gave up thier pet pig was due to not being able to handle their large size and/or behavior?
 The #3 reason is ZONING!
 Someone complains and you find out you ARE NOT ZONED TO HAVE A PIG!